-The Forces for Freedom and Change (FFC) announced that the formation of the Legislative council will take place later than planned on December 31 this year.
+The Forces for Freedom and Change (FFC) announced that the formation of a Legislative Council will take place later than planned, on December 31 this year.

-The FFC said in a press statement on Thursday that they discussed the issue of forming the parliament in light of current developments related to the Juba peace agreements and took the reservations of the Sudan Revolutionary Front (SRF) rebel alliance.
+The FFC said in a press statement on Thursday that they discussed the issue of forming the parliament in light of current developments related to the Juba peace protocols and the reservations of the Sudan Revolutionary Front (SRF) rebel alliance.

 The statement emphasised FFC’s efforts to reach national consensus.
 “To include the vision of our partners in the SRF, and without compromising the duty and entitlement to establish a transitional parliament, it was agreed to postpone the formation to 31 December, so that we can take the views of the SRF into consideration, and to have a comprehensive dialogue with those groups that are not signatories to the Declaration of Freedom and Change about their share in the parliament structure, in accordance with the provisions of the 2019 Constitutional Document.”